I have two questions.

 2) I am reading the Bible daily and offering long prayers (conversations,) with Christ on an ongoing basis.
 I have been told to memorize Bible verses.
 I read and study the Bible and have some idea as to what some of the verses mean.
 I have trouble memorizing them.
 I am unable for the most part to say, “Oh, that verse is James 1:16. ” Do you have any suggestions how to memorize verses?
 Everyone I have talked with says the same thing.
 Memorize.
 Thanks for taking your time with my questions.

 What you do mean when you say, “I am walking with Christ?”
 Is it possible that your accountability partner is not sure that you are truly trusting Jesus to forgive your sins?
-First, let me encourage you to study the following link and ask God to help you understand if you are believing in Jesus to forgive your sins.
+First, let me encourage you to study the page “Searching for God” and ask God to help you understand if you are believing in Jesus to forgive your sins.

 Gift of Repentance